-The Voodoo Rooms menu goes down a treat when paired with the drinks selection, as it focuses on picky bits and small plates that are good for grazing on, but there is a solid selection of large plates, too.
-The small plates include chicken tacos with garlic sour cream, salt and pepper squid with lime mayo, mixed falafel and a soup of the day.
+The Voodoo Rooms menu goes down a treat when paired with the drinks selection, as it focuses on picky bits and small plates that are good for grazing on, although there is a solid selection of large plates, too.
+Tuck into the likes of chicken tacos with garlic sour cream, salt and pepper squid with lime mayo, or mixed falafel with garlic flatbread and tzatziki.
+For larger plates, try the sticky pork coated in a honey soy sauce and paired with pak choi and steamed rice, or pot for one of the nourish bowls with quinoa, lentils, Mediterranean vegetables, tzatziki and tomato toast, with the option to add falafel or spiced chicken.

 Sweet treats include a chocolate cake with raspberry sorbet, sticky toffee pudding with banana and vanilla ice cream and scoops of ice cream on their own.
 If you just want something to nibble on with your cocktails, try the padron peppers, crispy chicken strips with a buffalo and blue cheese sauce, or loaded parmesan, garlic and rosemary butter fries.